• Skip to primary navigation

 • Whisk in the flour, baking powder and cocoa powder until fully combined

-• Fold in the chopped up Terry's Chocolate Orange
+• Fold in the chopped up Terry's Chocolate Orange pieces

-• Pour the mixture into the loaf tin and bake for an hour, or until a skewer inserted in the centre comes out clean.
+• Pour the mixture into the loaf tin and bake for an hour, or until a thin skewer inserted in the centre comes out clean.
 Leave to cool fully

 • Put it into a piping bag and pipe it onto the loaf cake, or spread on with a spoon or spatula